brodokk/coins2text/README.md

 # Coins2text

-A simple app to make parsing easier on NeosVR of cryptocurries values.
+A simple app to make parsing easier on NeosVR of cryptocurrencies values.

 ## Installation